 MA Development Studies

-A hallmark of this degree is the diversity of cultures and backgrounds that students bring.
-They have some practical experience in development alongside an interest in critical academic enquiry.
+A hallmark of this degree is the diversity of cultures, experience and perspectives that our students bring.
+Successful applicants will have some practical experience in development alongside an interest in critical academic enquiry.
 We welcome applicants with a broad range of career trajectories.

 Students who successfully complete the MA in Development Studies can expect to:

 - Understand the main development theories, concepts and debates in their historical and contemporary context, and apply this knowledge in their professional work.

 - Engage in an informed and critical way, in particular with political science, economics, sociology and anthropology.

 - Approach development problems with confidence and knowledge and have the ability to work collaboratively with others to identify solutions to global development challenges.

 The academic year commences in September.
 Three terms run as follows: autumn term (September to December), spring term (January to April) and summer term (May to August).

 This degree offers a wide choice of module options, allowing students flexibility to choose their area of interest and grow intellectually within the overall degree framework.

 Core modules are taken by all students on the course.
 They give you a solid grounding in your chosen subject and prepare you to explore the topics that interest you most.